windmaomao/adventofcode/blog/general/find-all-keys-behind-doors.md

 ################# (136)
 ```

-> The reason I think this is closer to real life is that it's so bizarre that everything is actually around you but you fail to find out how to reach them, and/or in which order.

-The answer is `136`.
-It takes only `4` seconds for my old laptop to reach the answer, believe it or not !!
+If I turn the above into a computer code and run it, it'll take about `5` seconds, the computer then tells me `136` steps is the minimium steps I need to take to collect all keys, approximately I need to back and forth `13` times.
+And it also tells me it found at least `64` possible valid routes (with caching strategy, termed as *Déjà vu* which we will explain shortly).

-However, If it had been a real life problem,  it probably won't be solvable, because there's up to `64` possible routes (with caching strategy, termed as *Déjà vu* which we will explain shortly).
-As a human, it might be rare seeing anyone store this much of information in a systematic order and also keeping track of everything along the way, leaving alone the map isn't available to us from the very beginning.
+> In reality, it's rare seeing anyone store this much of information in a systematic order and keep track of paths along the way.
+Not to mention, we don't have the complete map to start with most of time.

-Now you see, pick the cheapest path at the moment is, for linear problems (ones with only one working path), can play out nicely.
-But it also breaks down pretty quickly once the path gets little bit more convoluted along the way.
-It could be one of the issue preventing you reaching solution quickly.
-This is so true that sometimes you get into some situation that you only wish you can dig yourself out.

-Keep in mind this is a global optimization game, not a localized one.
-We are not looking for one road, as in the "All road lead to Rome", instead we are looking more for the **"Cheapest road to Rome"**.

 ## Déjà vu

-If we follow our intuition without some careful consideration, we won't be finish the problem on time.
-Since roughly speaking, we can have `10^10` possible routes, that is ten-zeros of routes,  compared to `64` we actually end  up with.
+The intuition has a fatal flaw.
+The above case happens to be an open case where you can have lots of possibilities.
+Roughly speaking, we can have about `10^10` possible routes, that is ten-zeros of routes.
+But you just said the computer found `64` routes, there's some difference in between!
+Well, the computer actually implemented some sort of caching.

 Remember back then, for each step we have a pattern of holding some keys `[a,b,c]` while standing at `c`?
 Turns out this is not unique.
-These cases stack up quickly, especially for relatively more open map.
-Since you want to try out lots of different possibilities, you'll arrive at same position with same set of keys a lot.
-Let's pause for a second.
+How come?
+Because you could go different route `b->a->c` to reach same set of keys `[a,b,c]` while arriving at `c`. **The holding and location**, termed as a state, turns out to be same for both cases.

+These identical states stack up quickly, especially for open map like this.
+The more you do, the more Déjà vu you are getting, and sooner or later you'll ask the question why we just remember the route we visited before.

-Yeah, call it Déjà vu, the feeling that one has lived through the present situation before, your personal experience, your life time lesson, or your predication to the future.
-Whatever you call it, it happened before and you have a strong guts feeling what'll happen if you just let it run with this.
+> Call it Déjà vu, the feeling that one has lived through the present situation before, your personal experience, your life time lesson, or your predication to the future.
+Whatever you call it, it happened before and you have a strong guts feeling what'll happen if you just let it run with this again.

+Yes, that's what the computer did, take the Déjà vu as a state, evaluate the cost and then remember it.
+Anyway we need to evaluate the cost of any routes, so the effort of evaluation is the same, what's new here is to name this state and assign the cost to this name.

+Note: list the states { a: 3, b: 4 }

-The computer knows the map, thus here the Déjà vu is a precise state, where it could have a name, as well as a number associated with the cost to this future.
-Our job here isn't judging the number, of course if the number is very large or very small, it could becoming interesting.
-But most importantly we are here to document this number, and make sure we only find out the number once and then next time when we arrive at this exact state, we can pull it out from the rabbit hat right away instead of going through the same computation.
-Remember, doing `10^10` times of anything is a costly matter.Therefore the saving is tremendous and should be applied at all cost.
-This is more to say, "Do it once.
-Do it right."
+Our job here isn't judging this list of names and costs, of course if the cost is very large or very small, it could be interesting to note.
+But most importantly we are here to document the state, and make sure we only do the same state once and then next time when we arrive at this exact state, we can pull it out from the rabbit hat right away instead of going through it again.

+> Remember, doing `10^10` times of anything is a costly matter.

 ## Baking